needdle/git-dl/README.md

 so that merging them together using `catlog a-*.pb a.pb` is the same as the single result file `a.pb` of running the previous ```gitlog a``` command.

-6. Parsing larger repositories it can take substantial amount of time.
+6. Parse larger repositories it can take substantial amount of time.
 To speed it up, you can use [GNU Parallel](https://www.gnu.org/software/parallel) to run the process by the following commands:

 ```